ZeyuL01/Benchmark_NGSmethods/README.md

-## Assessing computational methods for predicting master transcriptional regulators of a co-regulated gene set
+## Assessing NGS-based computational methods for predicting master transcriptional regulators of a co-regulated gene set
 All files can be accessed from box

 Link to box: https://smu.box.com/s/hlofza4oe08ob4bb4i02nu3wl2zy39zj